 All of today’s true mastiff breeds are descended from Molussus type dogs who existed in ancient Greece.
 These powerful animals were used to guard property and hunt and were even utilized to fight alongside soldiers during wartime.
 “SHA_3884” by Andrey Shkvarchuk / CC BY-SA 2.0

-Today’s Neapolitan is still frequently employed as a guard dog throughout the world.
-Their unfaltering bravery and tendency to sneak up on trespassers without first alerting them to their presence makes them unique among even the toughest of guard breeds.
+Today’s Neapolitan Mastiff is still frequently employed as a guard dog throughout the world.
+Their unfaltering bravery and tendency to sneak up on trespassers without first alerting them to their presence makes them unique among even the toughest of these dog breeds.